Peripheral Artery Disease (PAD)

 PAD affects millions of people in the United States.
 It is more common in African Americans than any other racial or ethnic group.
 Some risk factors include:

 - Abnormal blood cholesterol levels

-- Increased age, especially over 50 years old
+- Increased age, especially more than 50 years old

 - Family history of PAD, heart attack or stroke

-If you experience symptoms or are at high risk of PAD your doctor can order an Ankle-Brachial Index (ABI) to measure the blood pressure in your ankle compared to your arm.
-The test is simple, reliable and safe and takes about 15 minutes.
-The ABI result is used to predict the severity of PAD.
+If you experience symptoms of PAD or you’re at high risk for the disease, your doctor can order an Ankle-Brachial Index (ABI) to measure the blood pressure in your ankle compared to your arm.
+The 15-minute test is simple, reliable and safe.
+Your ABI result is used to predict the severity of PAD.

-For most people with PAD, these life-saving steps may be enough to slow down the disease and even improve symptoms.
+For most, these life-saving steps may be enough to slow down the disease and even improve your symptoms.